 “The original Visitors Center was officially opened May 1, 1952, in the field artillery sheds at the south end of post — a site now occupied by the provost marshal’s office.
 The subsequent Visitors Center opened September 1, 1989” It has recently been renovated and adds to the splendor of the area.

 According to their website:

-The museum also offers the Cadets of West Point a place to get information regarding Army artifacts that is important for their training.
+The museum also offers the Cadets a place to learn about war artifacts that is important for their training.

 Is the West Point Visitors Center & Museum Worth the Visit?

 You all know that I would not recommend any place to you that I felt would not be worth a visit.

 The West Point Visitors Center and West Point Military Museum is Absolutely Worth the Visit; not only because it is FREE, but because it houses the best collection of military history around.

 Take an afternoon to visit the West Point Visitors Center and the West Point Military Museum.

 I guarantee that you will be impressed by the information that is housed in these two buildings.

 Find out more info about the West Point Visitors Center and West Point Museum on their websites: